denistsoi/franklinchen.github.io/content/post/2012-08-29-returning-to-chess.markdown

 ## Conclusion

 I am returning to tournament chess with a different mindset than I had in previous years.
 This time, I want to maximize my enjoyment rather than my achievement.
 We'll see how this goes.
 For the record, it seems that I actually always did the best anyway when my goal was enjoyment and I felt relaxed.
 It was when I put a lot of pressure on myself, as I got better and better, that I repeatedly choked.

+#### (Update of 2015-12-21)

+So much for "enjoyment": three years later, I made a focused push, temporarily putting many things aside in my life, in the fall of 2015 to achieve my US Chess National Master title, and finally made it, a dream come true.

+I found an outlet for the enjoyment part of chess, however: teaching private lessons since 2013.